liferay/liferay-docs/develop/tutorials/articles/180-themes-and-layout-templates/01-themes/04-upgrading-6.2-themes-7.1/04-updating-6.2-theme-templates.markdown

 That covers most, if not all, of the theme template changes.
 If you modified any other FreeMarker theme templates, compare them with templates in the [`_unstyled` theme](https://github.com/liferay/liferay-portal/tree/7.1.x/modules/apps/frontend-theme/frontend-theme-unstyled/src/main/resources/META-INF/resources/_unstyled/templates).
-If your theme uses the Liferay Themes SDK tools, refer to the suggested changes that the Gulp `upgrade` task reports.
+If your theme uses the Liferay Themes Node.js SDK, refer to the suggested changes that the Gulp `upgrade` task reports.

 ## Related Topics [](id=related-topics)